aaronalbinson/aaronalbinson/src/pages/code-club.md

           Children from ages 9-13 are are welcome every other Saturday to learn about coding using the code club projects.
-We have a lot of fun exploring different way of building games, programs and websites and even some programming of MicroBit and Raspberry Pi's.
+We have a lot of fun exploring different ways of building games, programs and websites and even some programming of MicroBit and Raspberry Pi's.